 April is National Volunteer Appreciation month

-We love all our MVPs - but two volunteers really 'hit it out of the park' in 2021!
+We love all our MVPs - but two volunteers really lead the way towards scoring our GOAL in 2022!

-Donna Anderson, Douglas Baxter, Robert Burton, Vic Castioni, Judith Clark, Bob Johns, Mary Elizabeth Jones, Bob Moroch, Arthur Powers, Carol Thomas, Donna Waldrop, and Eden Wolfe.
+Douglas Baxter, Robert Burton, Vic Castioni, Judith Clark, Bob Johns, Mary Elizabeth Jones, Bob Moroch, Giovanny Perez, Arthur Powers, Carol Thomas, and Donna Waldrop.